 In life, a simple "Thank you” can mean a lot to someone.
 From thanking a stranger for an act of kindness or sending a family member or friend a thank you note for a gift.
 These two simple words go a long way to make someone’s day.

 For businesses or nonprofits, these words can accomplish a lot more.
-Turning to video to share your message with donors, audiences, and consumers can make them more engaged and feel like a bigger part of your success.
+Using an online video editor to turn your message into an engaging video can have a lasting impact on donors, audiences, and consumers.
 These are great for when you receive a significant donation or for sticking by your side during tough economic times.

 Even students and parents can make use of a great “Thank you” video.
 Use video to show your favorite teacher you’re thinking of him/her and that you’re grateful for all they do with a heartfelt message.

-The best part about these videos?
-They’re easy to do and not too time-consuming.
-Here are a few things to keep in mind when you get ready to film your very own video:
+The best part?
+Our video editor can help you get the job done fast!
+In the meantime, here are a few things to keep in mind when you get ready to film your very own video:

 Keep it short